anhgelus/molehunt/Writerside/topics/usage.md

 The mod also provide a few commands for every player.

-For moles only, using `/molehunt moles` will give you the list of the moles.
+For moles and spectating players only, using `/molehunt moles` will give you the list of the moles.

 To some people, the timer above you hotbar could be annoying.
 To hide it, use `/molehunt timer hide`.
 If you want to see it again, use